-All ITTO member countries; the pilot phase in 2018-19 will involve forest operators/exporters from 3 ITTO producer countries and importers from the major markets for products from these exporters.
+All ITTO member countries; the pilot phase in 2018-19 will involve exporters from up to 3 ITTO producers countries and importers from up to 3 key markets.

 V. Duration & timing

 24 months in 2018-19 (note that this activity is expected to continue in future BWPs).